blynkkk/docs/blynk.edgent-firmware-api/supported-boards.md

     * Device state indication using an RGB LED
     * Device configuration reset using a button
 * **Blynk.NCP**\
   Blynk offers a software stack for a variety of `Network Co-Processors`.
 NCP is a dedicated connectivity chip/module that **off-loads all the network functionality** from the main device MCU (which can be arbitrary).
 The main MCU runs a lightweight client library that communicates to the NCP over `UART` or `SPI`.
 It enables blazing fast and high quality integration, and is perfect for retrofitting scenarios.
+It supports **WiFi, Ethernet and Cellular** connectivity.
 If you're interested in using **Blynk.NCP** for commercial applications, please [contact Blynk](https://blynk.io/en/contact-us-business).

 ## Hardware supported by `Blynk.Edgent`